codevera-ai/admin-smart-bar/readme.txt

 = What content types can I search? =

-By default, you can search posts, pages, media, and users.
-You can enable or disable any of these in the settings.
+You can search posts, pages, media, users, and WooCommerce products (if WooCommerce is installed).
+You can enable or disable any of these content types in Settings → Admin Smart Bar.
+Content from popular page builders (Elementor, Divi, Beaver Builder, etc.) is automatically indexed and searchable.

+= How is this different from the default WordPress search? =

+Admin Smart Bar uses advanced full-text search with BM25 ranking, fuzzy matching, and prefix search for instant type-ahead results.
+It's significantly faster and more accurate than default WordPress search, and includes admin navigation shortcuts.

+= Does it work with page builders like Elementor or Divi? =

+Yes.
+Admin Smart Bar automatically indexes content from 10 popular page builders including Elementor, Divi, Beaver Builder, Bricks, Oxygen, Breakdance, WPBakery, Visual Composer, Thrive Architect, and SeedProd.
+All page builder content is fully searchable with no configuration needed.

 == Screenshots ==